-Without a seasoned queens divorce lawyer you might find yourself on the wrong side of your divorce proceedings.
+Without a seasoned queens divorce lawyer, you might find yourself on the wrong side of your divorce proceedings.
 Don’t lose your home and custody of your children because you chose an attorney who was going through the motions.
 Melvin E. Rosenthal devotes his years of experience towards achieving the best possible outcome for you and your future.

-Whether you ride for sport, for pleasure or even both, bikes can be an expensive toy.
+Whether you ride for sport, for pleasure, or even both, bikes can be an expensive toy.
 You want your bike to last a long time.
-Like any apparatus with moving parts, wear and tear is inevitable.
+Like any apparatus with moving parts, wear and tear are inevitable.
 The more you use it, the more you need to keep on top of its maintenance.
 Many people don’t realize that keeping your bicycle in great condition requires repairs and upkeep from time to time.
 You don’t want to be on a long bike ride and all of a sudden you are stuck because of a broken chain or a flat tire.
 I say this from experience.
 It wasn’t fun during one of my first bike tours when I got a flat tire.
 Bicycle maintenance is pretty easy and if you make it your routine whenever you take your bike out, you will enjoy many rides for years to come!

 1. Listen to your bike

 Just like you know your car and your ears perk up when your car makes a strange noise, you should know when your bike is acting up.
 Any unfamiliar squeak, click or rattle should be investigated immediately.
 Nipping a problem in the bud could save you a future headache in getting stuck mid-ride and even costly bike repairs.
 Don’t ignore your bike when it’s trying to tell you something.